ericmao2008/EleanorsNotes/40 Slipbox/43 References/43.01 Books/Banana by Dan Koeppel.md

 > Bananas are the world's largest fruit crop and the fourth-largest product grown overall, after wheat, rice, and corn.

-> Bananas surpassed aples to become America's best seller despite the fact that the banana is a tropiocal product that rots easiluy and needs to be shipped up to thousands of miles, while apples grow within a few hours of most U .S. cities
+> Bananas surpassed apples to become America's best seller despite the fact that the banana is a tropical product that rots easily and needs to be shipped up to thousands of miles, while apples grow within a few hours of most U .S. cities

 - [n] #fic/expandWorldbuilding this is a really relevant fact for [[Verraine]] trade routes and worldbuilding; don't fall into the trap of assuming that they'll all eat local foods, and maybe a cool #fic/storyStem would be someone lamenting that people _don't_ eat sensible local foods.
 Could relate this to the chef stories like [[2022.02.02 The Bitter Business of Sweetwater Beans (FF)]]